voltrondata/ibis-taxi-demo/README.md

 # Ibis Taxi Demo

-This repo demonstrates how to run Ibis with a DuckDB back-end for local development and a PySpark backend for distributed compute when processing larger data sets.
+This repo demonstrates how to run [Ibis](https://ibis-project.org) with a [DuckDB](https://duckdb.org) backend for local development and a PySpark backend for distributed compute when processing larger data sets.

+**Prerequisites**: To run the EMR Spark examples - you must have an AWS Account and have access to a role which can provision S3 buckets and [EMR](https://aws.amazon.com/emr/) Clusters.

 ## Setup